paulinashakirova/my-personal-tesauro/README.md

 31. Add multiple definitions
 32. Write examples
 33. Default placeholder image
-    34.Show toast that word was created
+34. Welcome screen for new users (Add your first word) 35.Show toast that word was created